Author: Tara Neill

 Acoustics

 Because radiologists need a quiet place to concentrate while working, the ideal radiology reading room is soundproofed.
-At a minimum, materials on the walls and flooring should dampen outside sounds that can cause distractions.
+At a minimum, sound absorption systems on the walls and flooring should dampen outside sounds that can cause distractions.

 At the same time, individual workstations should be set up to reduce the sounds created by, for example, use of the voice recognition software that many doctors use today.
 Partitions can be designed to minimize sound from traveling, and designers may even incorporate sound-masking systems that use white noise to reduce sound from traveling within the reading room.
 The addition of white noise can be beneficial in increasing the accuracy of VR software and minimizing the impact of voices and sounds from other workstations.